Highlights from The State of DevOps Report 2019

 DevOps.com has released its annual overview of the Accelerate State of DevOps report, where review key findings from their survey.
 As we’re seeing with our own clients DevOps, is certainly not a trend.
 In fact, the need to improve the performance and velocity of software delivery is driving the adoption of CI/CD tools.

 Here are some key excerpts from the report:

 The Industry Continues to Improve, Particularly Among the Elite Performers:

-Proportion of high performers have tripled, now comprising 20% of all teams.
-This shows the improvement is real for those who really are doing the right things.
+The proportion of high performers have tripled, now comprising 20% of all teams.
+This shows that improvement is real for those who really are doing the right things.

 Delivering Software Quickly, Reliably and Safely Is at the Heart of Technology Transformation and Organizational Performance:

 It is evident that speed, stability, and availability leads to organizational performance in terms of profitability, productivity and customer satisfaction.

 The Best Strategies for Scaling DevOps in Organizations Focus on Structural Solutions that Build Community: